PatrickZimmerer/RARE-EVM-Puzzles/README.md

 15      00        STOP
 ```

-- Identify the target => need to get to index 14 (20) where 'JUMPDEST' is located
+- Identify the targets => get to index 09 (9) first then we need to get to index 14 (20) where 'JUMPDEST' is located

 - First 3 opcodes are getting the calldatasize in bytes then checking if the number 3 is `LT` the calldatasize